lmammino/js-iter-examples/README.md

 This is another version of the previous script that uses `.map()`, `.filter()`, and `.reduce()` but not through Async Iterators.
 Instead it uses a similar functionality through Node.js streams.

-Thanks to [@ErickWendel](https://github.com/ErickWendel), for the awesome suggestion!
+❤️ Thanks to [@ErickWendel](https://github.com/ErickWendel), for the awesome suggestion on this one!

 ## Additional material